-Successful entrepreneurs understand good business is about good relationships.
+Successful entrepreneurs understand that good business is about good relationships.
 By establishing partnerships with suppliers, competitors and new connections, you can build a healthier, stronger business.
-Never is this more important than when you’re considering international business.
+Never is it more important than when you’re considering international business.
 By expanding your scope overseas, you open up your company to new influences, customers and power.

 Business etiquette: China

 - Show up on time for business meetings.
-Punctuality is important to the Chinese and being late is offensive.
+Punctuality is important to the Chinese, and being late is offensive.

 - Chinese professionals appreciate a conservative dress code, and you should avoid physical contact while conversing.